This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 The code is very clean, and centers everything nicely.

-HTML has always had built-in support for superscripts and subscripts, so most browsers support them to some degree.
+HTML has always had built-in support for superscripts and subscripts, so most browsers support them in some fashion.

 This is a place where a little CSS can make all the difference, aesthetically.
 The trick is the right balance of font size and vertical offset.
 For legibility on a computer screen, the minimum font size is about 7 points (7 points).
 In printed math texts, much smaller fonts are sometimes used.
 On the other hand, most browsers make it easy for the user to increase the font size…maybe this is a non-issue.